 Demand Response - The reduction of electrical consumption at the end-use customer level in response to high wholesale electricity prices, system resource capacity needs, or system reliability events.

 Demand Side Management (DSM) - The planning, implementation, and evaluation of utility-sponsored programs to change the timing or reduce the amount of a customer's energy consumption.

 Deregulation - The elimination of regulation from a previously regulated industry or sector.

-Designated Network Resource (DNR) - A utility energy resource used to meet load

-	or capacity designated to the Southwest Power Pool for transmission reliability
+Designated Network Resource (DNR) - A utility energy resource used to meet load or capacity designated to the Southwest Power Pool for transmission reliability requirements.

-	requirements.

-	Distributed Generation - A method of generating electricity from small energy

-	sources very near to the point of consumption, which may be operated independent

-	of the local distribution system or in parallel with it.
+Distributed Generation - As an element of Distributed Energy Resources, distributed generation is a method of generating electricity from small energy sources very near to the point of consumption, which may be operated independent of the local distribution system or in parallel with it.

-	Distribution - The process of delivering electric power at lower voltages from

-	central substations to the point of end use.
+Distribution - The process of delivering electric power at lower voltages from central substations to the point of end use.

 Distribution Automation - A system consisting of line equipment, communications infrastructure, and information technology that is used to gather intelligence about a distribution system.

 Distribution Management System (DMS) - A collection of applications designed to monitor and control the entire distribution network efficiently and reliably.
 The DMS acts as a decision support system to assist the control room and field operating personnel with the monitoring and control of the electric distribution system.
 Improving the reliability and quality of service in terms of reducing outages, minimizing outage time, maintaining acceptable frequency and voltage levels are the key deliverables of a DMS.